meetyangyang/meetyangyang.github.io/_pages/about.md

 ---
 permalink: /
-title: " "
+title: "Preventing Catastrophic AI Events: My Duty"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-## Preventing Catastrophic AI Events: My Duty

 I am a PhD candidate in **Control Science and Engineering** in the DAO Lab at [Northeastern University（China）](http://english.neu.edu.cn/).
 My research is focused on the interdisciplinary fields of Process Systems Engineering, Statistics, and Robotics, with a keen interest in using **data science**, **machine learning**, and **convex optimization** techniques to push forward scientific research.
 My primary duty is to develop **secure** and **explainable** data analytics models and convex optimization techniques to optimize energy, efficiency, and product quality of the large-scale complex process industries and their supply chains.